AbieFund/abie-archive/CONTRACT.md

 Reviewers always can refuse or ignore.
 If so, another `reviewer`is selected.

-Standard reward amount is set to 5 ETH.
+Standard reward amount is set to 3 ETH per review.

 ## Liquid democracy features